teaghan/astronomy-12/md_files/4_4_spectroscopy_1.md

 2. **Wavelength of Absorption**: An electron absorbs a photon with an energy difference of $1.94 \times 10^{-18}$ J to jump from the $n = 1$ to the $n = 3$ energy level in a hydrogen atom.
 Calculate the wavelength of the absorbed photon.
 Use Planck’s constant $h = 6.626 \times 10^{-34} \, \text{J}\cdot \text{s}$ and the speed of light $c = 3.00 \times 10^8 \, \text{m/s}$.
 <br><br>

-3. **Doppler Broadening**: A spectral line is observed to be broadened due to the motion of gas in a star’s atmosphere.
-Explain how Doppler broadening occurs and what information it gives astronomers about the gas in the star.
+3. **Color and Temperature**: A star is observed to emit its peak radiation at a wavelength of 450 nm.
+Using Wien’s Displacement Law, calculate the surface temperature of the star. ($b = 2.898 \times 10^{-3} \, \text{m}\cdot\text{K}$).
 <br><br>

-4. **Pressure Broadening**: Why does pressure broadening occur in the core of stars?
-How can measuring the extent of pressure broadening in a star's spectral lines help astronomers understand the conditions within the star?
+4. **Absorption vs. Emission Spectra**: Why do stars usually produce absorption spectra while nebulae produce emission lines?
 <br><br>

-5. **Color and Temperature**: A star is observed to emit its peak radiation at a wavelength of 450 nm.
-Using Wien’s Displacement Law, calculate the surface temperature of the star. ($b = 2.898 \times 10^{-3} \, \text{m}\cdot\text{K}$).
-<br><br>

-6. **Identifying Elements**: A star’s absorption spectrum shows dark lines at wavelengths of 589 nm, 656 nm, and 486 nm.
+5. **Identifying Elements**: A star’s absorption spectrum shows dark lines at wavelengths of 589 nm, 656 nm, and 486 nm.
 Using the table below, identify which elements are present in the star’s atmosphere and explain how the spectral lines act as "fingerprints."

 | **Wavelength (nm)** | **Element**  |
 |---------------------|--------------|